 As organizations examine how to build their leadership pipeline – from first-time managers to senior executives – many face the challenge of successfully developing influential leaders and understanding precisely which core competencies every leader should have.

 Failing to develop these leadership skills means dealing with rises in employee attrition, reduced employee productivity and effectiveness, and a weak leadership bench.

-In a recent survey by Global Leadership Forecast, only 11 percent of organizations reported that they have a “strong” or “very strong” leadership bench – the lowest it’s been in the past 10 years.
-So, it begs us to ponder the question: what makes a great leader?
+In a recent survey by Global Leadership Forecast, only 11% of organizations reported having a “strong” or “very strong” leadership bench – the lowest in the past 10 years.
+So, we wanted to help answer the question: what makes a great leader?